 After reading through instructions, each participant completed a series of tasks in randomized order.
 Within each experiment, the tasks were all of the same type (e.g., image classification on city images), but the difficulty of each task instance could vary significantly (see Table~\ref{tbl:datasets_summary}).
-The tasks we considered are all binary classification tasks, and users submitted answers in the form of a sliding scale with the endpoints labeled ``Definitely [Class A]'' and ``Definitely [Class B]''.
-We will analyze participants' responses both on this continuous scale, as well as in a binarized form where we treat a response as correct if it was on the correct side of the scale, and incorrect otherwise.
+All tasks are binary classification tasks.
+Users submitted answers in the form of a confidence on a continuous sliding scale with endpoints labeled ``Definitely [Label A]'' and ``Definitely [Label B]''.

-After completing all tasks in an experiment, participants were asked a series of survey questions to gauge their trust in and familiarity with AI.
 Participants were incentivized to perform well on the task by receiving a bonus based on their averaged judgments across all task instances (both before and after advice).
 Participants were informed of how the bonus was calculated in the instructions.
-More details on the instructions and the survey questions are provided in the Appendix.
+After completing all tasks in an experiment, participants were asked a series of survey questions to gauge their trust in and familiarity with AI.
+More details on the instructions and the survey questions are provided in Appendix~\ref{sec:survey}.